logzio/logzio-lambda-extensions/logzio-lambda-extensions-logs/README.md

 This repo is based on the [AWS lambda extensions sample](https://github.com/aws-samples/aws-lambda-extensions).

-This extension is written in Go, but can be run with pruntimes that support extensions](https://docs.aws.amazon.com/lambda/latest/dg/using-extensions.html).
+This extension is written in Go, but can be run with runtimes that support extensions](https://docs.aws.amazon.com/lambda/latest/dg/using-extensions.html).

 ### Prerequisites